Swimming Pool Removal (978) 710-8667

-We demo and remove both above ground, and inground swimming pools.
-This page exists to give you vital information about the process, procedure and cost of doing a pool removal.
-We have services to make it look like there was never a pool to begin with.
+We demo, remove and otherwise fill in above-ground swimming pools and in-ground swimming pools.
+This page exists to provide you some information about the pool removal process, procedure, and cost.
+We have services to make it look like there was never a pool in the first place.

-Please read below to learn more about the cost and process of getting rid of an above ground, or inground pool.
+Please read below to learn more about the cost and process of getting rid of an above-ground or in-ground pool.
 We welcome your call for a free phone estimate.
-We can even provide you a cell number to text an image, for an even more accurate estimate.
+We can even provide you a cell number to text an image too, for an even more accurate price.

 Each town has different requirements.
-Some will let you fill in the pool, while others require every last piece to be removed from the property.
+Some cities will let you fill in the pool, while others will not.
 It is important to pull a building permit when removing inground pools.
-Without a permit and inspection from the town, there is no proof for those looking to purchase your property, that the job was done right, and that no hazard just below the surface of the backyard.
+Without a building permit and inspection from the town, there is no proof for those looking to purchase your property, that the job got done right, and that no hazard lay just below the surface of the backyard.

 Inground Pool Removal Service

-There are three types of inground pools, it would help if you to knew which type you have, when calling for a removal estimate.
+There are three types of inground pools; it would help if you to knew which you have and the size when calling for a removal estimate.

 - Vinyl Liner